btcpayserver/blog/blog/_posts/security-advisory-btcpay-server-2-4-2.md

 ## Immediate action required

-If you use **LND** and run BTCPay Server 2.0.0 through 2.4.1 or a 2.4.2 release candidate, **update to version 2.4.2 now**.
+If you use **LND** and run a BTCPay Server version prior to 2.4.2, including a 2.4.2 release candidate, **update to version 2.4.2 now**.

 If you use another Lightning implementation or do not use Lightning, you are not exposed to the LND credential risk.
 We still strongly encourage you to update.

 ## What happened

-We fixed a critical security vulnerability in BTCPay Server **2.4.2**.
-The vulnerability is present in versions **2.0.0 through 2.4.1**, including the 2.4.2 release candidates.
+BTCPay Server **2.4.2** fixes a critical security vulnerability that affects all prior versions, including the 2.4.2 release candidates.

 The issue could allow an unauthenticated remote attacker to obtain `.macaroon` credential files for **LND, an implementation of the Lightning Network**.
 Those credentials could be used to take control of an LND node and move funds.
 The attacks we reviewed targeted only files with the `.macaroon` extension.

 In our initial communications, out of an abundance of caution, we advised users to move funds out of their BTCPay Server on-chain wallets.
 After further review, we confirmed that only LND is impacted.
-BTCPay Server's on-chain wallets are not affected.
-Funds held in LND's own on-chain wallet are part of the affected LND node and may still be at risk.

 We have confirmed that attackers exploited this vulnerability.
 Users were affected and funds were stolen.
 We are not publishing technical details yet because operators still need time to update.